digitoimistodude/dudestack-instructions/README.md

 - [Typographic](https://github.com/corysimmons/typographic) - Easy SCSS or Stylus responsive typography with vertical rhythm, modular scale, font stacks, and more
 - [Sass Boilerplate's fontFace](https://github.com/magnetikonline/sassboilerplate) - Easy include a webfont
-- [knife](https://github.com/Pushplaybang/knife) - Nail vertical rhythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins. (preferred)
+- [knife](https://github.com/Pushplaybang/knife) - Nail vertical rhythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins.
 - [Sassy-Gridlover](https://github.com/hiulit/Sassy-Gridlover) - Super easy to use Sass mixins to establish a typographic system with modular scale and vertical rhythm. (alternative)
 - [Sassline](https://sassline.com/) - Set text on the web to a baseline grid with Sass & rems.